TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

-  (described below), `fitted()` for getting the fitted values (the sample means in this case), and `residuals()` which returns the residuals from the fit, which is the difference in the value of the observations from their respective fitted values (the sample means).
-Whenever accessing a component for which there is a specialized retrieval function, you should get into the habit of using the specialized retrieval function instead of directly indexing the element, since the raw element may need to be transformed in some way to yield a readily interpretable result.
+  (described below), `fitted()` for getting the fitted values (the sample means in this case), and `residuals()` which returns the residuals from the fit, which is the difference in the value of the observations from their respective fitted values (the sample means, in the case of ANOVA).
+Whenever accessing a component for which there is a specialized retrieval function, you should get into the habit of using the specialized retrieval function instead of directly indexing the element, since for some modeling functions, the raw element may need to be transformed in some way to yield a readily interpretable result.

 ```
 ## F-test h0: all group means are equal;